Gnome101/TokenTactics/README.md

 The protocol implements a fog of war mechanic using Fully Homomorphic Encryption (FHE).
 This feature limits players' visibility to only the territory adjacent to their current position.
 This adds a layer of strategy and uncertainty to the gameplay, as players must make decisions based on limited information.

-## Scripts

-Here are some useful scripts you can run:

-- `yarn compile`: Compile the smart contracts
-- `yarn hardhat test`: Run the test suite

 ## Contributing